Making stamp duty less taxing when you invest in property

 - Choosing the right property investment professional partners

-In this article, you’ll learn how stamp duty affects property investors in the UK.
+In this article, you’ll learn how it affects property investors in the UK.

 1) What is stamp duty?